 - The 2 in O2 is a Subscript

 - The 2 x2 is a Superscript

 When and Why We Need Superscript and Subscript in Google Sheets

-Superscripts, on the other hand, are often used to raise a number or variable to a certain power (eg: x2).
-It is also used to represent temperatures in degrees.
+Google Sheets superscripts, on the other hand, are often used to raise a number or variable to a certain power (eg: x2).
+It is also used to represent temperatures with degree symbol.
 For example, 5°C.